 A very important characteristic of Shetland Sheep is their beautiful wool, upon which the world-renowned Shetland wool industry was built.
 It is one of the finest and softest of any UK breed, with an average fiber diameter of 23 microns.
 Highly variable, the Shetland fiber can range very from an incredibly fine 15 microns fiber found around the neck to a coarser wool as great as 36 microns to make rugged, warm fabrics like woven tweeds.

 We are very proud of the daily handling and care given to our miniatures here at Tanglewood Farm.
 We provide proper nutrition and quality veterinary care to all of our animals.
 Our livestock is current on vaccinations, dental checkups, hoof care, and worming.
 The health of our animals is very important to us, and we follow rather strict practices.
 We maintain a closed herd, which means we do not bring in any new animals, embryos or semen.
 Once an animal is sold, it may not be returned.
 So that we do not unintentionally introduce disease into our herds, we do not bring our animals to shows, and we do not borrow or lend animals for breeding.
 We prefer weanlings do not leave Tanglewood Farm before they are 2 months of age.
 They need time to grow and play with other weanlings, receive discipline from their mothers, and time to change their diet gradually to eliminate the desire for mother’s milk.
 This also enables Tanglewood Farm time to deworm the weanlings and give them their first vaccinations.
 All miniatures come with Tanglewood Farm health papers showing up to date vaccinations, deworming schedule, and hoof trimming schedule.
 If you need transportation, we can arrange ground transport within the US and Canada.
 To other countries, we can arrange air transportation on major airlines.

 We are very proud of our foundation bloodlines.
-You are welcome to ask for an extended Pedigree and Pictures for any of our miniatures.
 If you see any you are interested in learning about, you may contact us by email or telephone us at 770-667-MINI (6464).